campelo/documentation/posts/pyhton/getting-started/02-data-types/readme.md

 myVariableName = myValue
 ```

-I'll show you some data types bellow, but you can learn more about other ones on [this site](https://www.w3schools.com/python/python_datatypes.asp)
+I'll show you some data types below, but you can learn more about other ones on [this site](https://www.w3schools.com/python/python_datatypes.asp)

 ### Integer